Broadway–City Hall station: Station information

-Station layout

 Entrances

 Broadway–City Hall is served by a single entrance at the southeast corner of Cambie Street and West Broadway.
 The 99 B-Line to Commercial–Broadway station stops in front of this entrance.

 The Crossroads development at the northwest corner of Cambie Street and West Broadway was required by the City of Vancouver to provide space for an entrance to the station.
 This entrance has yet to be built.

 Transit connections

 The following bus routes can be found in close proximity to Broadway–City Hall station: